cboettig/labnotebook/_posts/2013-05-03-notebook-features-hashes-providing-an-immutable-and-verifiable-research-record.md

 ---

-Note: this entry is part of a [series of posts](http://carlboettiger.info/2013/04/26/notebook-features-introduction.html) which explain some of the techinical features of my lab notebook.
+Note: this entry is part of a [series of posts](http://carlboettiger.info/2013/04/26/notebook-features-introduction.html) which explain some of the technical features of my lab notebook.

 I version manage all changes to my entry using git.
 Each page